 - timely updates on the actual drought risk

 - enables crop risk assessment and mitigation from continental level down to village level

 - available globally and based on a 20-year historical data stack

 - localization of crop growth anomalies

 The VCI is a very robust crop performance indicator during drought, flood and other natural hazard alerts.
 It is very well known from platforms such as the FAO agricultural vulnerability monitor, the IWMI drought monitoring system, Copernicus Global Land Service, the GEOGLAM Crop Monitor or several regional scale research studies (Zambrano et al., Dutta et al. or Liang et al.).
 But in contrast to the publicly available products from FAO et al our product is provided in a higher resolution (250 m), integratable in other IT systems and comes with a license allowing its commercial use.

 The Regional Crop Performance Service gives a clear indication about the vegetation status in agricultural areas.
 The drought severeness categorization follows an international recognised classification used by the FAO.
 It is available for India and it is currently updated on a monthly basis.
 On request it can also be provided for other regions or with weekly updates.

 The product comprises a classified map at Taluk or village level, the time series per regional unit and a detailed map.

-Localization of regional weather anomalies (droughts, cyclones, floods).
+Localization of regional weather anomalies (droughts, cyclones, floods) is possible.
 A historical analysis of the VCI values for a certain region allows to assess agricultural vulnerability based on regular or re-occurring hazard events.
-On the other side, the VCI also allows for the assessment of agriculturally productive and successful areas, which are not likely to be exposed or have never been prone to such events.
+On the other side, the VCI also allows for the assessment of agricultural areas, which are not likely to be exposed to such events.
 This is crucial for the selection of agriculturally suitable sites for certain crop types and crop varieties.